ZG3Z/Iris-Classifier/README.md

 * [Data description](#data-description)

  ## Introduction
  K-nearest neighbors algorithm and Perceptron algorithm for classification implemented from scratch in Java.
 Selected on the basis of given parameters.
+1 argument - K-nearest neighbors algorithm, the argument transfers the k parameter (number of nearest objects of observations from the training set).
+2 arguments - Perceptron algorithm, the arguments are  threshold and rate.
 Tested on an iris dataset.

  ## Data description
  ![image](https://user-images.githubusercontent.com/102870734/215336151-478373e0-d99a-4d0a-a9fb-7815ebd8a96e.png)